soijen/soijen.github.io/_products/en/querido-vermont5x7.md

 - illustration
 - states
 ---
-“Querido Vermont” features a black-and-white illustration using a line-texture technique in the shape of Vermont, highlighting the two long distance hiking trails that pass through the state: The Long Trail and the Appalachian Trail.
+The “Querido Vermont” (Beloved Vermont) art print features a black-and-white illustration using a line-texture technique in the shape of Vermont, highlighting the two long distance hiking trails that pass through the state - The Long Trail and the Appalachian Trail.
 Originally hand drawn with ink, reprinted with care on thick, archival, environmentally friendly paper.

 This 5x7” (127x178 mm) print fits in standard frames and makes the perfect gift or a special addition to decorate your home.